google-research/sam/README.md

 ## How to train from scratch

-Once the repo is cloned, experiments can be launched using sam_jax.train.py:
+Once the repo is cloned, experiments can be launched using sam.sam_jax.train.py:

 ```
-python3 -m sam_jax.train --dataset cifar10 --model_name WideResnet28x10 \
+python3 -m sam.sam_jax.train --dataset cifar10 --model_name WideResnet28x10 \
 --output_dir /tmp/my_experiment --image_level_augmentations autoaugment \
 --num_epochs 1800 --sam_rho 0.05
 ```

-Note that our code uses all available GPUs/TPUs for fine-tuning.
+Note that our code uses all available GPUs/TPUs for training.

-To see a detailed list of all available flags, run python3 -m sam_jax.train --help.
+To see a detailed list of all available flags, run python3 -m sam.sam_jax.train --help.

-#### Notes about some flags:

-TODO

 #### Output

 Training curves can be loaded using TensorBoard.
 TensorBoard events will be saved in the output_dir, and their path will contain the learning_rate, the weight_decay, rho and the random_seed.

+## Coming soon:

+We will opensource the FLAX checkpoints for efficientnet soon.

 ## Bibtex